-Based on this research, it seems that warmer-toned photo filters perform better for closer or more intimate subject matter; Instagrammers seem to prefer cooler toned filters for subjects that are further away.
+Based on this social media research, it seems that warmer-toned photo filters perform better for closer or more intimate subject matter; Instagrammers seem to prefer cooler toned filters for subjects that are further away.

 Best Instagram Story filters

-Next up is our list of popular Instagram filters for Stories.
+Next up for Instagram filters is our list of popular Instagram filters for Stories.
 (Note that while we might still call them “filters,” within the Instagram app they are now called “effects.”)
-When you create a Story, you can choose from a whole library of effects that change its look.
+When you create a Story, you can choose from a whole library of effects (or Instagram story filters) that change its look.

 The library is made up of native Instagram effects alongside Instagram users’ own creations; this is both good and bad for Instagram users.
 The bad news is that effects created by users can disappear if the creator deactivates their profile or they’ve been banned, for example.
 It’s also hard to see which ones perform well since there’s no indication of trending effects.

-But the good news is that trending Insta Story effects are often recreated or remixed by other users, which means the possibilities are virtually endless.
+But the good news for Instagram story filters is that trending Insta Story effects are often recreated or remixed by other users, which means the possibilities are virtually endless.
 Plus, Instagram also categorizes them and lets you search for a specific effect.

 Now let’s take a look at some of the top IG Story effects styles available at the time of writing.